mcanever/accor-tracking-decorator/README.md

 Adds the tracking parameters to all links on the page ( `<a href="">` ).
 This can be used if you have `autoDecorate` disabled or if you append new links to the document dynamically.

+### `_JoAndJoeTrackingDecorator.getDataLayerVars()`

+Returns the dataLayer vars as configured in `config.dataLayerVars`.
+It should be called as a callback of the custom event `accor_tracking_params_available` or as soon as `_JoAndJoeTrackingDecorator` is available if  you don't need the Google Analytics specific parameters in dataLayer vars.

 ## Cookies